An atlas of K3 surfaces with finite automorphism group: Introduction

-It is not possible for the author to cite every contributions on the subject of K3 surfaces with finite automorphism group.
-However, let us mention \cite{AN}, where Alexeev and Nikulin classify log del Pezzo surfaces of index $\leq2$ (i.e. normal surfaces $X$ with quotient singularities such that the anti-canonical divisor $-K_{X}$ is ample and $2K_{X}$ is a Cartier divisor).
-They also describe possible configurations of exceptional curves on a minimal resolution of $X$, i.e. smooth rational curves with negative self-intersection.
-This is done by studying the quotient of K3 surfaces by a non-symplectic involution.
-Also Zhang \cite{Zhang} classifies the quotient of K3 surfaces of by such an involution.
+It is not possible for the author to cite every contribution on the subject of K3 surfaces with finite automorphism group.
+However, let us give some details on \cite{AN}, where Alexeev and Nikulin classify log del Pezzo surfaces of index at most $2$ (\textit{i.e.}, normal surfaces $X$ with quotient singularities such that the anti-canonical divisor $-K_{X}$ is ample and $2K_{X}$ is a Cartier divisor).
+They also describe possible configurations of exceptional curves on a minimal resolution of $X$, \textit{i.e.}, smooth rational curves with negative self-intersection.

+The paper of Alexeev and Nikulin gives the description of the $(-2)$-curves in Theorems \ref{thm:1} and~\ref{thm:2}.
+Table 3 in \cite{AN} gives these configurations for the ``special'' resolutions of the most degenerate del Pezzo surfaces, those with the largest configuration of $(-2)$-curves.
+But the procedure for the general case is also provided in \cite{AN}: if a certain ADE configuration disappears on a deformation, then one should add the corresponding Weyl group orbit of the $(-1)$-curves.
+The $(-2)$-curves on the double cover K3 surface are the preimages of the $(-1)$-, $(-2)$- and $(-4)$-curves on these resolutions.

+For example, for the double covers of the degree $1$ del Pezzo surfaces: On the most degenerate ``almost'' del Pezzo surface, there is an ${\bf E}_{8}$ configuration of $(-2)$-curves and a single $(-1)$-curve.
+The corresponding K3 surface has $16+1=17$ $(-2)$-curves.
+On the most general del Pezzo surfaces, there are no $(-2)$-curves, and there is a single $W({\bf E}_{8})$-orbit of $(-1)$-curves, which has cardinality $|W({\bf E}_{8})/W({\bf E}_{7})|=240$.
+Indeed, this description of the $(-1)$-curves on a del Pezzo surface is well known.
+The corresponding K3 surface has $240$ $(-2)$-curves.

+Table 3 in \cite{AN} contains this information for all $2$-elementary hyperbolic lattices where the K3 surfaces have finite automorphism group, excluding the $(19,1,1)$ case which has $g=1$ (see the notation in \cite{AN}).
+The lattices in Theorems~\ref{thm:1} and~\ref{thm:2} are $2$-elementary.

+To be more precise, the paper \cite{AN} computes the fundamental chambers $P^{2,4}$ for all the $2$-elementary lattices in question, for the full reflection group.
+That group is generated by the reflections in the $(-2)$-vectors and in the $2$-divisible $(-4)$-vectors.
+And by \cite[Proposition 2.4.1]{AN}, the walls of the fundamental chamber $P^{2}$ for the Weyl group $W^{2}$ are the orbits of the $(-2)$-walls of $P^{2,4}$ under the group generated by the $(-4)$-walls of $P^{2,4}$.
+In terms of graphs, the set of walls of $P^{2}$ (that is, the $(-2)$-curves on $X$) is the union of the orbits of the white vertices in the Coxeter graph of $P^{2,4}$ (see \cite[Table 3, p.~93]{AN}) under the Weyl group corresponding to the black subgraph.

+On the subject of K3 surfaces with finite automorphism group, let us also mention the paper \cite{Zhang}, where Zhang classifies the quotients of K3 surfaces by an involution.